 It’s easy to see the appeal of compact crossovers and SUVs—they offer excellent passenger/cargo versatility and all-weather capability in a relatively affordable, economical package.
 Their not-too-big dimensions make most compact crossovers/SUVs ideal for small families and urban dwellers who still like to get off the beaten path once in a while.

 Generally speaking, compact crossovers and SUVs are not nearly as “compact” as they used to be.
-Most have ample seating room for four—five in a pinch—and two offer a 3rd-row seat for 7-passenger capacity (though that last row is kind of tight).
+Most have ample seating room for four—five in a pinch—and three offer a 3rd-row seat for 7-passenger capacity (though that last row is kind of tight).
 Cargo space varies, but many can hold a surprising amount of stuff.

 For many buyers, a compact crossover or SUV is all they really need; moving up to one of the 5-passenger midsize models really doesn’t gain them much room.
 However, compact crossovers have relatively low towing limits (usually around 1,500 pounds) whereas the norm for the midsize class is closer to 3,500 pounds.
 Those midsize crossovers that offer a 3rd-row seat usually also have more cargo space, but they’re decidedly larger overall.

 Almost all compact crossovers have a 4-cylinder engine—probably one reason towing limits are generally low—though some are turbocharged.
 Only a few entries offer a V6.